Emil21/data-view/README.md

 Based on the data the graphs are generated using D3.js.
 In the line graph, once you hover over the points, it displays the values for easy tracking.
 Also the points are coloured based on the value.
 If y value is greater than 10 then its red circle,else if its greater 8 then its yellow and if its lesser than that its white.

+Test cases are written at root level.
+I could write in depth test cases after investing some more time.